5 Activities for a Native American Heritage Study

 1. Read a Book Aloud Together

-2. Explore Native American History in Music and Dance
+2. Explore Native American Heritage in Music and Dance

 Making food that goes with your study is the perfect way to add culture and lifestyle for the period you are studying.
-An easy thing we’ve done is make corn pancakes by just following the directions on the cornmeal bag or box.
+When we took our Native American trip out to New Mexico we learn there is a whole discussion around pre-contact foods and diet.
+I had never really thought about how their diet must have changed dramatically after introduction to the European settlers.
+You can learn more about that here.
+An easy recipe is to make corn pancakes by just following the directions on the cornmeal bag or box.
 My son really liked cooking them himself, and it added emphasis to the part of our study on what the Powhatan Indians ate.
 Maybe you could have Nasaump for breakfast or Turkey Sobaheg for dinner!

-4. Go on a Field Trip to a Native American Museum or Park
+4. Take a Trip to a Native American Heritage Museum

 Field trips are an amazing way to learn.
 Most every state has a wonderful museum or two that feature Native Americans in some way.
 The National Museum of the American Indian is a great place to start.
 There may be some virtual possibilities to explore as well.
 Perhaps make a Scrapbook Visit.